CHARACTERS: Voices in Type

 • Visible in the city

-In addition to the mural, we are organizing a series of activities between October 2025 and March 2026, such as workshops for schoolchildren, a publication, an exhibition, and a conference at the Chassé Theater.
-More information will be available on this website at a later date.
+In addition to the mural, from October 2025 to March 2026, we’ll organize a series of activities including workshops for students, a publication, an exhibition, and a conference at Chassé Theater.

 • Committed and dedicated